KZeni/wp-google-maps/readme.txt

 * When a marker is deleted, the view does not reset
 * User javascript has been ported over to a JavaScript file
 * A minimifed and unminified version of the user-side JS file is now included - The minifed version is used by default
 * You can now set the google map zoom level via the shortcode.
-Example: [wpgmza id='1' zoom=8]
+Example: [map-block id='1' zoom=8]
 * Fixed a PHP warning on the error log page

 = 6.3.17 - 2016-08-07 - Medium priority =